[ If you have a SARS-CoV-2 positive lab result from the Pop Testing PCR test, you will automatically receive this message from Student Health ]

 Day Zero (0) is your date your symptoms began, or if you are asymptomatic, the date of your positive test.
 Day One (1) is the first full day after Day Zero.
 Isolation instructions:

-You may end isolation on day 6 with a negative antigen test.
+You may end isolation after day 5.

 You may meet requirements to end isolation earlier if the following criteria are met: